diversify/equalyze/README.md

-diversilyze
+Equalyze
 ===========

-A web app for analyzing and ranking how diversified you profile and playlists are
+A web app for analyzing how diversified your playlists are